jcfr/CMake/Help/manual/ctest.1.rst

  Specify the directory for the executable.

 ``--build-generator``
  Specify the generator to use.
+See the :manual:`cmake-generators(7)` manual.

 ``--build-generator-platform``
  Specify the generator-specific platform.